 The present committee and officers of the Association are:

 Paul is a founder member of AWSELVA and holds the RCVS Certificate in AWSEL and has been granted de facto diplomate status by the European College of Animal Welfare and Behavioural Medicine (ECAWBM) in the sub-speciality.
 He worked in rural agricultural practice for 25 years before leaving to set up a consultancy in Sheep Health and Production (he is an RCVS and European Recognised Specialist in this area) and in Farm Animal Welfare.
-He is currently a member of the British Veterinary Association (BVA) Ethics and Welfare group and of the Sheep Health and Welfare Group (which reports to the Animal Health and Welfare Board for England).
-He particularly enjoys the friendly and frank discussions generated by AWSELVA's meetings and is happy to join and participate with a strong presidential team and with the developing impetus that is spreading AWSELVA's development across the EU and beyond.
+He is currently an invited independent member of an AWERB for Mars and has been a member of the British Veterinary Association (BVA) Ethics and Welfare group and of the Sheep Health and Welfare Group (which reports to the Animal Health and Welfare Board for England).
+He particularly enjoys the friendly and frank discussions generated by AWSELVA's meetings and is happy to be part of the Chair's group with the developing impetus that is spreading AWSELVA's development across the EU and beyond.
 Paul's main interests are around practical implementation and delivery of welfare assessment and the inclusion of these ideas within the farm health plan as well as ethical issues affecting both animals and the veterinary profession.

 Steven qualified as a veterinary surgeon from Bristol University in 2002 and has since practised in the UK and Hong Kong.
 He holds a BA Philosophy from Birbeck College, London University.
 In 2015, Steven was awarded a PhD by the Royal Veterinary College, University of London, for his thesis ‘The British animal health and welfare policy process: accounting for the interests of sentient species’.
 The thesis is critical of current policy-making mechanisms in Britain and recommends reforms such as a mandatory Animal Welfare Impact Assessment (AWIA) and an independent Ethics Council for Animal Policy.
 The thesis analyses the policy issues of (i) wild animals in travelling circuses, (ii) bovine TB and badger culling, and (iii) large indoor dairies.
 Steven is currently writing papers for submission based on his thesis and other work.
 Steven is the sub-editor (ethics) for the Journal of the AWSELVA.
 He is the AWSELVA representative organising the ECAWBM/AWSELVA/ESVCE/PsiAnimal Congress to be held at Cascais, Portugal in October 2016.
 Steven coordinates the monthly ‘Everyday Ethics’ column in the professional veterinary journal In Practice.